vyraun/Finding-Memo/README.md

 Code for "Finding Memo: Extractive Memorization in Constrained Sequence Generation Tasks".

-Findings of the Association for Computational Linguistics: EMNLP 2021
+To appear at: Findings of the Association for Computational Linguistics: EMNLP 2021